groupvine/gv-doc/about/golocal.md

 service, your school emails include <a href="#golocal-ad-formats">two ad slots,</a> usually near the very top of the email.
-These ad slots could be dedicated for use by up to five sponsors that you select, perhaps as a separate sponsorship offering or packaged as an added feature of an existing, premium sponsorship offering.
+These ad slots could be dedicated for use by up to five sponsors that you select, either as a separate sponsorship offering or packaged as an added feature of an existing, premium sponsorship offering.

 The best part is that we'll work directly with the merchants to help